awsdocs/aws-direct-connect-user-guide/doc_source/Colocation.md

 If you do not already have equipment located in an AWS Direct Connect location, you can work with one of the partners in the AWS Partner Network \(APN\)\.
 They help you to connect to an AWS Direct Connect location\.
 For more information, see [APN Partners supporting AWS Direct Connect](http://aws.amazon.com/directconnect/partners/)\.
 You must share the LOA\-CFA with your selected provider to facilitate your cross connect request\.

 An AWS Direct Connect connection can provide access to resources in other Regions\.
-For more information, see [Accessing a Remote AWS Region](remote_regions.md)\.
+For more information, see [Accessing a remote AWS Region](remote_regions.md)\.

 **Note**
 If the cross connect is not completed within 90 days, the authority granted by the LOA\-CFA expires\.
 To renew a LOA\-CFA that has expired, you can download it again from the AWS Direct Connect console\.
 For more information, see [Downloading the LOA\-CFA](create-connection.md#create-connection-loa-cfa)\.